top-gun/Heidelberg-Energy-Control-ESPhome/README.md

 Wiring the ESP32 and RS485:

 It gets connected to the wallbox with a two-wire connection called Modbus, it's electrically also known as RS-485.
 The adapters are cheap and easy to install.
 They connect with four wires to the ESP32: Ground, 5V (3.3V would be ok too), RX and TX.
 RX and TX transfer the data to and from the adapter.

+# Setting up the Wallbox

+The Energy Control wallbox uses several dip switches for configuration, and since we move from stand-alone mode to managed mode, we need to change a few of them.

+DIP Switch block 4: Set switch 4 (from the left) to 1 (upper position) - this tells the box it is connected with ID "1" to a Modbus controller.

+DIP Switch block 6: Set switch 2 (from the bottom) to 1 (left) - this activates the termination resistor and improves connection reliability.

+Attention: When you modify switches, turn the box off and back on afterwards.
+You need to do that anyway, so the changes become effective.